 Fifteen (15) of the thirty (30) safety investigations on carriers with high driver BASICs will be completed during each fiscal year.
-The MC commander will review monthly safety investigation reports, provided by FMCSA, to track unsafe driving, fatigued driving, and/or driver fitness investigations and complaint safety investigations.
+The MC Commander will review monthly safety investigation reports, provided by FMCSA, to track unsafe driving, fatigued driving, and/or driver fitness investigations and complaint safety investigations.
 The commander will analyze the results of each strike force and submit this analysis to FMCSA.

-The large blitz will have as many MCSAP employees assigned as the schedule allows.
+The large blitz will have as many MCSAP employees assigned as the schedule allows and also to include criminal interdiction team troopers.